 Frequent Flyer Program.
-On July 1, 2015, the Company launched its frequent flyer program, whose objective is to reward customer loyalty through the earning of miles whenever program members make certain flights.
-The miles or points earned can be exchanged for flights on Copa or any of the other Star Alliance partners' airlines.
+The Company's frequent flyer program objective, is to reward customer loyalty through the earning of miles whenever the program members make certain flights.
+The miles or points earned can be exchanged for flights on Copa or any of other Star Alliance partners' airlines.

-When a passenger elects to receive Copa's frequent flyer miles in connection with a flight, the Company recognizes a portion of the ticket sales as revenue when the air transportation is provided and recognizes a deferred liability (Frequent flyer deferred revenue) for the portion of the ticket sale representing the value of the related miles as a multiple-deliverable revenue arrangement, in accordance with International Financial Reporting Interpretation Committee (IFRIC) 13: Customer loyalty programs.
+When a passenger elects to receive Copa's frequent flyer miles in connection with a flight, the Company recognizes a portion of the tickets sale as revenue when the air transportation is provided and recognizes a deferred liability (Frequent flyer deferred revenue) for the portion of the ticket sale representing the value of the related miles as a separate performance obligation.
 To determine the amount of revenue to be deferred, the Company estimates and allocates the fair value of the miles that were essentially sold along with the airfare, based on a weighted average ticket value, which incorporates the expected redemption of miles including factors such as redemption pattern, cabin class, loyalty status and geographic region.

-Furthermore, the Company estimates miles earned by members which will not be redeemed for an award before they expire (breakage).
-A statistical model that estimates the percentage of points that will not be redeemed before expiration is utilized to estimate breakage.
-The breakage and the fair value of the miles are reviewed annually.
+A statistical model that estimates the percentages of points that will not be redeemed before expiration is used to estimate breakage.
+The breakage and the fair value of the miles are reviewed annually, and any adjustments are reflected on a prospective basis to passenger revenues.

-The Company calculates the short and long-term portion of the frequent flyer deferred revenue, using a model that includes estimates based on the members' redemption rates projected by management due clients' behavior.
+The Company calculates the short and long-term portion of the frequent flyer deferred revenue, using a model that includes estimates based on the members' redemption rates projected by management due to clients' behavior.

-Currently, when a member of another carrier frequent flyer program redeems miles on a Copa Airlines or Copa Colombia flights, those carriers pay to the Company a per mile rate.
-The rates paid by them depend on the class of service, the flight length, and the availability of the reward.
+Currently, when a member of another carrier frequent flyer program redeems miles on Copa Airlines or Copa Colombia flights, those carriers pay to the Company a per mile rate.
+The rates paid by them depend on the class of service, the flight length and the availability of the reward, and is included in passenger revenues.